MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/portal-branding-customization.md

 ### I see certificate template is predefined.
 Is there anyway for me to customize and logo, signature, etc.?

-Microsoft Community Training platform uses a basic template to issue certificates to learners who have completed a course or passed an exam as shown below.
+Community Training platform uses a basic template to issue certificates to learners who have completed a course or passed an exam as shown below.

 ![Certificate for completion](../media/image%2829%29.png)